 Given the demand, learning technologists, faculty, and IT administrators are now faced with finding the right online video platform for their educational institutions.
 But what factors should they consider when evaluating solutions?

 One of the top considerations that our customers have when evaluating video platforms is that it must be easy for everyone to use, regardless of technical ability.
-Viewing, uploading, capturing video, live broadcasting, and managing video content all must be intuitive to learn and simple to perform.
+Viewing, uploading, capturing video, live webcasting, and managing video content all must be intuitive to learn and simple to perform.

 Another critical factor in choosing a video platform is the ease and depth of integration with the school’s existing technologies.
 The educational video platform should offer the widest range of compatibility with the technologies already in place at your institution.
 Ready-made integration modules for LMSs such as Blackboard, Moodle, Desire2Learn, and Instructure Canvas enable seamless course provisioning from within the LMS.
 Support for existing identity systems such as Active Directory and SAML also ensure single user sign-on support and hassle-free user management.